 - How do you find jobs as an interpreter?

-- How long does it take to become a professional interpreter?
+- Does it take long to become a professional interpreter?

 Some of the many questions that I’m asked on a daily basis…